 As a Traditional Chinese Medicine (TCM) practitioner, people often ask me whether TCM is safe during pregnancy.

-While pharmaceutical drugs are usually not recommended during pregnancy because they can cross the placenta and affect the developing baby, TCM however, is a safer, less stressful option in treating all sorts of conditions, from morning sickness, headaches, repeated miscarriage, back pain to even breech babies.
+While pharmaceutical drugs are usually not recommended during pregnancy because they can cross the placenta and affect the developing baby, TCM however, is a safer, less stressful option in treating all sorts of conditions, from morning sickness, headaches and back pain.

 Let’s take a look at morning sickness, one of the most common conditions during the early stage of pregnancy.
-Not too long ago, Yvonne, a 37-year-old, 7-week pregnant woman, came to me complaining of morning sickness.
+Not too long ago, Yvonne, a 37-year-old, 7-week pregnant woman, came to me with morning sickness.

 Many people believe pregnant women should put up with nausea but this does not have to be the case, especially if it is debilitating!